 Professional cameras produce images of much higher resolution than standard cameras, and professional lighting techniques, and understanding of light, can make the difference between a so-so image and an image that can “pop” off your wall.

 Using more flattering angles and unique perspectives and settings, clearly separate “real” photographers apart from their amateur or part time counterparts.
 Professional photographers use refined editing techniques to clear up imperfections and provide controlled contrast and colour balance.
-Professional printing companies have the right equipment and correction services and supply a range of archival photography materials such as metallic and art papers, Italian canvas, acrylic, and more.
+Professional printing companies have the right equipment and correction services and supply a range of archival photography materials such as metallic and art papers, acrylic, and more.
 If your prints from a discount store fade over a short period of time, don’t be surprised, as only a professional photographer will supply you with your photographs on lifetime archival paper.

 The Hidden Risk You Take